Canadian businesses exporting to the U.S. may have some state commodity (Sales & Use) tax obligations.

 - The presence of an office or warehouse;

-- The presence of a representative (employee or independent);
+- The presence of a representative in the state (employee or independent) who solicits sales on behalf of the company;

 - Delivery using the company’s own trucks;